interlay/interbtc-spec/polkabtc-spec/docs/source/spec/issue.rst

 * ``ERR_ISSUE_ID_NOT_FOUND``: Throws if the ``issueId`` cannot be found.
 * ``ERR_COMMIT_PERIOD_EXPIRED``: Throws if the time limit as defined by the ``CommitPeriod`` is not met.
+* ``ERR_UNAUTHORIZED_USER = Unauthorized: Caller must be associated user``: The caller of this function is not the associated user, and hence not authorized to take this action.

 *Substrate* ::